 Day 4: Volcano Hike & Spa Day

-Pacaya's slopes and unique landscapes make it one of the most impressive volcanoes in all of Central America.
-Set in its own national park, Pacaya is a storybook volcano with a continuous plume of smoke rising from its summit.
-A massive dry lava field forms the valley at the base of its caldera.
+Today you'll get an early start for a guided climb up the 8,370-foot (2,552 m) Pacaya volcano.
+These slopes are home to some of the most impressive volcanic landscapes in Central America.
+Set in its own national park, Pacaya cuts an imposing figure with a continuous plume of smoke drifting from its summit and the massive dried lava field at the base of its caldera.

-This morning, you'll start a 3-hour drive to Lake Atitlán.
-You'll traverse through parts of the Pan American Highway, a network of roads stretching from Prudhoe Bay, Alaska, to Ushuaia, Argentina.
-As you get closer to Atitlán, keep an eye out for astonishing views of the lake.
+This morning you'll start a scenic, three-hour transfer to Lake Atitlán, traveling along parts of the Pan American Highway, a network of roads stretching from Alaska all the way down to Argentina.
+As you near Atitlán, keep an eye out and your camera ready for incredible views of the lake and its surrounding volcanoes.

-After wrapping up the tour, you will head to a beautiful lakeside hotel.
-The rest of the afternoon is free for you to relax, swim in the lake, and take in the magnificent views.
+After the tour, you'll head to your lakeside hotel.
+Take the rest of the afternoon to relax, swim, and enjoy the sunset views.